 First released in 2008, the list of cities with the most Energy Star certified buildings continues to demonstrate how cities across America, with help from Energy Star, are embracing energy efficiency as a simple and effective way to save money and prevent pollution.
 Los Angeles has remained the top city since 2008 while Washington, D.C. continues to hold onto second place for the fifth consecutive year.
 Atlanta moved up from the number five to number three.
 For the first time, Philadelphia entered the top 10, ranking ninth.

-Commercial buildings that earn EPA’s Energy Star must perform in the top 25 percent of similar buildings nationwide and must be independently verified by a licensed professional engineer or a registered architect.
-Energy Star certified buildings use an average of 35 percent less energy and are responsible for 35 percent less carbon dioxide emissions than typical buildings.
-Many types of commercial buildings can earn the Energy Star, including office buildings, K-12 schools, hotels, and retail stores.
+In addition, commercial buildings that earn EPA’s Energy Star must perform in the top 25 percent of similar buildings nationwide.
+As well as they must be independently verified by a licensed professional engineer or a registered architect.
+That’s because Energy Star certified buildings use an average of 35 percent less energy.
+They are also responsible for 35 percent less carbon dioxide emissions than typical buildings.
+Many types of commercial buildings can earn Energy Star.
+That’s also including office buildings, K-12 schools, hotels, and retail stores.

 Products, homes and buildings that earn the Energy Star label prevent greenhouse gas emissions by meeting strict energy efficiency requirements set by the U.S. EPA.
 In 2013 alone, Americans, with the help of Energy Star, saved an estimated $30 billion on their utility bills and prevented greenhouse gas emissions equal to the annual electricity use of more than 38 million homes.
 From the first Energy Star qualified computer in 1992, the Energy Star label can now be found on products in more than 70 different categories, with more than 4.5 billion sold.
-Over 1.5 million new homes and 23,000 commercial buildings and industrial plants have earned the Energy Star label.
+Most interestingly, over 1.5 million new homes and 23,000 commercial buildings and industrial plants are in.
+Because all have earned the Energy Star label.